A practical guide to Jira automation for Confluence

 Expert Verified

-Let’s be honest, your developers practically live inside Jira.
-Meanwhile, the rest of the company, from support to marketing, relies on Confluence for documentation and project updates.
-This split often creates a frustrating disconnect.
-Manually creating release notes or project summaries in Confluence every time a Jira ticket moves is tedious, slow, and a recipe for human error.
+Your developers likely rely on Jira for their daily work.
+Meanwhile, the rest of the company, from support to marketing, uses Confluence for documentation and project updates.
+To keep these spaces connected, many teams look for ways to streamline their processes.
+Automatically creating release notes or project summaries in Confluence when a Jira ticket moves is a great way to ensure documentation stays current.

-The good news is that Atlassian offers a built-in solution: Jira automation for Confluence.
-It promises to build a bridge between the two platforms by automatically creating pages and syncing information.
+The good news is that Atlassian offers a robust, built-in solution: Jira automation for Confluence.
+This feature builds a reliable bridge between the two platforms by automatically creating pages and syncing information.

-In this guide, we’ll walk through the two main ways to set this up natively.
-We’ll look at what they can do, where they fall short, and what they might cost you.
-We’ll also explore a more modern, AI-powered approach that goes beyond just creating pages to actually unify your company’s knowledge.
+In this guide, we'll walk through the two main ways to set this up natively.
+We'll look at what they can do, how to configure them, and how your plan affects your usage.
+We'll also explore a modern, complementary AI-powered approach that can help you unify your company’s knowledge.

 What is Jira automation for Confluence?

-This isn’t a single feature you can just switch on.
-It’s about using Jira’s own automation engine to communicate with Confluence.
-Think of it as building a small bridge between the two apps using a straightforward set of rules made up of triggers, conditions, and actions.
+This is a powerful capability that uses Jira's enterprise-grade automation engine to communicate with Confluence.
+It allows you to build a connection between the two apps using a logical set of rules made up of triggers, conditions, and actions.

 What is Jira?

-Jira is Atlassian’s powerhouse tool for project management and issue tracking.
-It’s the go-to for agile teams to plan sprints, track bugs, and manage complex projects.
-Everything revolves around "issues" (like tasks or bugs) that move through a workflow you can customize.
+Jira is Atlassian's powerhouse tool for project management and issue tracking.
+It's the industry standard for agile teams to plan sprints, track bugs, and manage complex projects.
+Everything revolves around "issues" (like tasks or bugs) that move through customizable workflows designed to fit any team size.

 What is Confluence?

-Confluence is the other side of the coin, a collaborative knowledge hub where teams create and organize their work.
-It acts as the central source of truth for everything from project plans and meeting notes to company policies.
-It’s the wiki that tries to keep everyone on the same page.
+Confluence is a collaborative knowledge hub where teams create and organize their work.
+It acts as the central source of truth for everything from project plans and meeting notes to company policies, keeping everyone aligned on the same page.

 How does Jira automation for Confluence work?

-At its core, Jira’s automation follows a simple "if this happens, then do that" logic.
+At its core, Jira’s automation follows a clear "if this happens, then do that" logic.
 Every rule you build has three main parts:

 -

 Trigger: This is the event that starts the rule.
-A common one is an issue being moved to the "Done" column.
+A common example is an issue being moved to the "Done" status.

 -

 Condition: This is an optional filter to make the rule more specific.
-For example, the automation should only run if the issue is a "Bug."
+For example, the automation could only run if the issue is categorized as a "Bug."

 -

-Action: This is what the automation actually does.
+Action: This is what the automation performs.
 In our case, it would be "Create Confluence page."

-By combining these pieces, you can build workflows that link actions in Jira to outcomes in Confluence, hopefully saving time and keeping your documentation from getting stale.
+By combining these pieces, you can build efficient workflows that link actions in Jira to outcomes in Confluence, saving time and keeping your documentation updated automatically.

 Method 1: The built-in 'Create Confluence page' action

-The most direct way to get started is with Jira’s native ‘Create Confluence page’ action.
-It’s built right into the automation rule builder and is designed for simple use cases where you don’t want to touch any code.
-It’s a decent starting point, but you might find its limitations have you looking for an alternative pretty quickly.
+The most direct way to get started is with Jira’s native 'Create Confluence page' action.
+It's built right into the automation rule builder and is designed for straightforward use cases.
+It's an excellent starting point for teams looking for a native, easy-to-use solution.

 How to set up the native action

-Setting up a basic rule is fairly simple.
-Here’s a quick rundown:
+Setting up a basic rule is very accessible.
+Here's a quick rundown:

 -